ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/subscriptions.md

 }
 ```

 If we do not want to mix the subscription logic with our resolver, we can define both resolver and subscriber methods separately.
-Resolver method can point to the subscriber method using `With` argument on the `Subscribe`.
+The resolver method can point to the subscriber method using the `With` argument on the `SubscribeAttribute`.

 ```csharp